ictlab-org/tosqa/index.md

-## We help developers building secure applications
+## We help developers building secure and reliable applications

 ### Our Vision
 _To be a trusted company that securing critical online services_